Choosing the Right RFID Reader: Handheld vs Fixed vs Gate

 Key specs:

 Our recommendation: Identium UHF gate reader — deployed at warehouse docks, race finish arches, and high-security facility gates.
+The same portal, fitted with a longer-range antenna and a boom-barrier relay, becomes a vehicle lane — covered in our vehicle and parking management solution and the RFID parking and vehicle access guide.

 4. Desktop readers